babashka/sci/README.md

 ":hello:bye\n"
 ```

-This is supported since SCI 0.2.7 (currently unreleased but available as git dep).
+This is supported since SCI 0.2.7.

 To always enable printing in your SCI environment you can set `sci/print-fn` to `*print-fn*` globally: